Energy & Environment

 • I’ve spoken on the Senate floor about the importance of the United States embracing nuclear energy.

-• questioned Secretary of Energy Jennifer Granholm about why the Department is imposing burdensome regulations that are delaying the nuclear plant building process.
+• questioned Biden’s Secretary of Energy Jennifer Granholm about why the Department is imposing burdensome regulations that are delaying the nuclear plant building process.

 • “If we’re looking to build a nuclear plant – just the [environmental] review is lasting four to seven years.
 We should probably take about one to two years.
 If we’re gonna combat China, if we’re gonna build a new power grid, Secretary, do you see the average timeline to complete these environmental studies as normal?”
 WATCH here.